pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 used to create a new commit that undoes the changes from a previous commit.
 This is useful if you want to create a new commit that effectively reverses the changes introduced by an earlier commit, while keeping a record of the reversion.
 Here's how you can use it:
 	git revert <commit-hash>

+**Difference between Revert, Rebase, and Reset:**

+**Git Revert** : It creates a new commit that undoes the changes from a specific previous commit.
+It is a safe way to undo changes on a public branch since it does not alter the existing commit history.
+Reverting is typically used to fix a mistake in a commit without altering the commit history.

+**Git Rebase** : Rebase is a way to integrate the changes from one branch onto another.
+It works by moving the starting point of the branch to a different commit, applying the commits from one branch to another, and then reapplying the commits from the original branch on top of the new base.
+This can be used to maintain a linear project history.
+Rebase should be used carefully, especially when working with shared branches, as it rewrites commit history and can cause conflicts for other users.

+**Git Reset** : Reset is used to reset the current HEAD to a specified state.
+It can be used to undo changes or move the current branch to a different commit.
+There are three types of resets: soft, mixed, and hard.

+	Soft reset keeps the changes in the working directory.
+	Mixed reset keeps the changes in the working directory but resets the staging area to the specified commit.
+	Hard reset discards all changes in the working directory and staging area, reverting the repository to the specified commit.

+In summary, revert creates a new commit to undo changes, rebase integrates changes from one branch onto another, and reset is used to move the current branch to a different commit or undo changes with various degrees of aggressiveness.
+Each command serves a different purpose and should be used according to the specific requirements of the Git workflow.

 # Maven